12 Days of Kindmas

 Celebrating hope and finding solace

-Minding our mental health at moments like these is so important - and, in a year like 2020, that starts with kindness.
+Minding our mental health at moments like these is so important - and that starts with kindness.
 Being kind to ourselves helps us to take pause, acknowledge how we feel, introduce or refresh practices to look after our wellbeing, and renew ourselves.
 Being kind to others empowers us to reconnect with and reengergise those around us, forge new bonds, and find solace together.

-So, we're inviting you to join us for 12 Days of Kindmas as an opportunity to consider how we're all feeling, spread messages of hope and solidarity, and provide some relief and restoration this winter season.
+So, 12 Days of Kindmas marked an opportunity to consider how we're all feeling, spread messages of hope and solidarity, and provide some relief and restoration this winter season.

-From 8 December 2020, for each of the 12 days of the campaign, we shared insights and tips from our team on how we can foster kindness and compassion for ourselves and one another, develop coping strategies for the challenges we've faced in recent months, and refresh and revive ourselves to prepare for a more mentally healthy new year ahead.
+For each of the 12 days of the campaign, we shared insights and tips from our team on how we can foster kindness and compassion for ourselves and one another, develop coping strategies for the challenges we've faced, and refresh and revive ourselves to prepare for a more mentally healthy new year ahead.

 Practicing self-care and mindfulness